wevm/wagmi/docs/core/api/actions/watchBlockNumber.md

 # watchBlockNumber

-Subscribe to block number changes.
+Action that watches for block number changes.

 ## Import